Host Status in orcharhino

 While no error was detected, some sub-status raised a warning.
 For example, there are no configuration management reports for the host even though the host is configured to send reports.
 It is a good practice to investigate any warnings to ensure that your deployment remains healthy.
 This status is highlighted with the color yellow.

 Some sub-status reports a failure.
 For example, a run contains some failed resources.
 This status is highlighted with the color red.

-If you want to search for hosts according to their status, use the syntax for searching in orcharhino that is outlined in the Searching and Bookmarking chapter of the Administering orcharhino guide, and then build your searches out using the following status-related examples:
+If you want to search for hosts according to their status, use the syntax for searching in orcharhino that is outlined in the Searching and Bookmarking in Administering orcharhino, and then build your searches out using the following status-related examples:

 To search for hosts that have an OK status:

 To search for all hosts that deserve attention: